 Note: The following are a few places where these one of these two Greek words refer to a specific person.

 “And they cast lots for them, and the lot fell on Matthias, and he was numbered with the eleven apostles.”
 (Acts 1:26 ESV)

 “But Peter standing with the eleven…” (Acts 2:12 ESV).
 The only way Peter can stand with the eleven is if we include Matthias.
 When the Holy Spirit was writing Scripture, he made sure to mention there were 12 Apostles present on the Day of Pentecost (see Peter AND THE ELEVEN above).

 There can only be Peter and the eleven – that is, 12 Apostles – in Jerusalem on the Day of Pentecost if the Holy Spirit endorsed Matthias.
 Otherwise, Scripture would have spoken of Peter standing with the ten.

 #2.
 Barnabas and Paul

-The Holy Spirit mentioned Titus as an apostle.
+The Holy Spirit gave Paul permission to mention Titus as an apostle.

 The original Greek word translated as “messenger” is the same word Paul used to introduce himself in his letters: “Paul, an apostle…” (Romans 1:1 ESV)

-“I have thought it necessary to send to you Epaphroditus my brother and fellow worker and fellow soldier, and your messenger and minister to my need…” (Philippians 2:25 ESV)
+“I have thought it necessary to send to you Epaphroditus my brother and fellow worker and fellow soldier, and your “apostolos” and minister to my need…” (Philippians 2:25 ESV)

-Paul described Epaphroditus with the same word he used to describe himself in each of this letters.
-Paul recognized the Holy Spirit was appointing Apostles within the local Church of the Philippians, and he allowed them to join his ministry team.
+The Holy Spirit allowed Paul to describe Epaphroditus with the same word he used to describe himself in each of this letters.
+Paul recognized the Holy Spirit was appointing Apostles within the local Church at Philippi, and he allowed them to join his traveling ministry team.